tc39/proposal-type-annotations/README.md

 }
 ```

-In addition to substantially worse ergonomics, the comment-based syntax is a significantly reduced subset of
+It is clear that JSDoc comments are typically more verbose.
-the full feature set supported in TypeScript, in part because it's difficult to ergonomically map every
+On top of this, JSDoc comments only provide a subset of the feature set supported in TypeScript,
-feature of a language with integrated types onto a comment-based representation.
-Using the
+in part because it's difficult to provide syntactic room onto a comment-based representation.
-comment-based syntax means that the documentation is much harder to use, and substantially
-complicates asking questions (or reviewing previous questions) on online support forums such as
-StackOverflow.

-Nevertheless, the comment-based syntax remains popular, and the need was significant enough for the
+Nevertheless, the JSDoc-based syntax remains useful, and the need for some form of type annotations in
-TypeScript team to invest in it.
+JavaScript was significant enough for the TypeScript team to invest in it.

 For the above reasons, the goal of this proposal is to allow a very large subset of the TypeScript
 syntax to appear as-is in JavaScript source files, interpreted as comments.

 **To summarize**:

-- TypeScript's syntax<sup>1</sup> has no runtime semantics, so from the perspective of evaluation,
+- TypeScript's syntax has no runtime semantics<sup>1</sup>, so from the perspective of evaluation,
   TypeScript types are semantically equivalent to comments.
   The same goes for other static typing tools.
 - As modern JavaScript has stabilized, and JavaScript modules have become more widely available,